gyarab/2022-3e-LremIpsum/readme.md

+# Mobile Ludum In Spatio Isometric

+Tato aplikace byla vytvořena pomocí porgarmu Unity verze 2021.3.4f1 od společnosti Unity Technologies.

-# This .gitignore file should be placed at the root of your Unity project directory
+## This .gitignore file should be placed at the root of your Unity project directory

 /[Ll]ibrary/
 /[Tt]emp/